cozy/cozy-stack/docs/apps.md

 ### Routes

 A route make the mapping between the requested paths and the files.
-It can have an index, which is an HTML file, with a token injected on it that identify both the application.
-This token must be used with the user cookies to use the services of the cozy-stack.
+It can have an index, which is an HTML file, with a token injected on it that identify the application.
+This token must be used with the user cookies to use the services of the cozy-stack (except in the cases of a shared by link page).

 By default, a route can be only visited by the authenticated owner of the instance where the app is installed.
 But a route can be marked as public.
 In